 Some degree programs require the Graduate Record Examination, (GRE), Miller Analogies Test (MAT), or Graduate Management Admission Test (GMAT).
 Scores more than five years old are not accepted.
 Test scores alone do not determine admission to a program but are one considered piece of data.
 Letters of recommendation, statements of purpose, and personal interviews are also used to assess a studentâ€™s preparedness for and probability of success in a program.
 It is important to note that meeting all Graduate School and program requirements does not guarantee admission to a graduate certificate, masterâ€™s, specialist, or doctoral program.
 Applicants who do not meet all minimum admission criteria may, in rare instances, be admitted conditionally.

 The Application Process

 All prospective students are required to apply to the UALR Graduate School.
-A non-refundable application fee of $40.00 is required of all first-time applicants except for McNair Scholars.
+A non-refundable application fee of $40.00 is required of all first-time applicants except for McNair Scholars and military students.
 After submitting an application, students must notify ALL institutions attended for undergraduate and, if applicable, graduate work to send official transcripts to:

 University of Arkansas at Little Rock

 Attention: Graduate School Ottenheimer Library – Fifth Floor

 2801 South University Avenue